timjzee/eye-gaze/README.md

 ## What?

-This repo contains some files that were used in a project that looked at the influence of different factors on Floor Transfer Offset (FTO) in the [IFADV corpus](http://www.fon.hum.uva.nl/IFA-SpokenLanguageCorpora/IFADVcorpus/).
+This repo contains some files that were used in a project that looked at the influence of different factors on Floor Transfer Offset (FTO) in the [IFADV corpus](http://www.fon.hum.uva.nl/IFA-SpokenLanguageCorpora/IFADVcorpus/) using a Random Forest analysis.

 ## Floor Transfer Offset (FTO)